Skip to content

 POSIX Native Targets

-When the board is host-pc, the compiled binary runs directly as a Linux or macOS process.
-SDL2 provides a window that emulates the board display and input.
-Audio is routed through the host audio subsystem.
+When the board is host, the compiled binary runs directly as a Linux or macOS process.
+The sim framework launches a browser-based dashboard that visualises the board display, LEDs, GPIO, and audio.
+Audio output plays through the browser's Web Audio API.

 Flashing to Hardware